 Complete the Knot

 Insert the end of the cinch strap down through the resulting loop.
-You should really see how it's similar to a necktie at this point.
-It also somewhat similar to a lark's head knot used in crafting, although the straps will be overlapping rather than laying flat side by side.
+You should see how it's similar to a necktie at this point.
+It is also somewhat similar to a lark's head knot used in crafting, although the straps will be overlapping rather than laying flat side by side.

 Tighten the Cinch

 After you have tied the knot, take up any slack in the cinch strap.
 Gradually pull on pieces of the cinch strap, starting with the first (innermost) loop, so that the cinch is tight and the saddle is secure.
 Depending on the length of the remaining strap, you may loop it through the keeper behind the saddle strap.
 Don't leave the cinch strap dangling.

 Be sure to tighten your cinch again after your horse has moved around and relaxed.
 You want it snug enough so the saddle doesn't turn easily or slip sideways when you ride, but not so tight as to pinch the horse.
 You should be able to insert your fingers flat between the cinch and the horse.